cobweb-eu/QA_wps_processes/readme.md

 For the R processes, RServe is also required as are various R packages which should be installed from the R terminal as normal.

-For convenience and rapid set up a Docker image has been made available.
+For convenience and rapid set up a [Docker](https://www.docker.com/) image has been made available, see Installation instructions below for further details.
 Alternatively the system may be compiled and deployed from source.

 ## Structure